-Introducing AI is second only to ‘shifting revenue models’ as a major challenge facing worldwide newsrooms, says a global study by INTERNATIONAL CENTER FOR JOURNALISTS.
-ICFJ canvassed newsrooms in 149 countries and 14 languages and had 4,100 journalists and news managers participate.
-The study was supported by Google News Initiative.
+Introducing AI is second only to ‘shifting revenue models’ as a major challenge facing worldwide newsrooms, says a global study.
+The International Center for Journalists canvassed newsrooms in 149 countries and 14 languages and had 4,100 journalists and news managers participate.

-- The greatest demand is for data skills: 79% say they want training in data analysis/working with data but only 41% say it presently is available to them.
+- The greatest demand is for data skills: 79% say they want training in data analysis/working with data, but only 41% say it is presently available.